sabinio/Pipeline.Sql.Deploy/README.md

 # Introduction

-Powershell module for Deploying SQL Server.
+Powershell module for Deploying a dacpac to SQL Server.

 ## Usage